 The vehicle that crashed was a 10-wheel truck outfitted with a tank to haul waste grease and oils from food establishments.
-At an on-ramp to an expressway, the driver lost control, rolled the vehicle onto its' roof, and slid to a halt in a ditch at the side of the road.
-Citizens removed the injured driver just as the first FD units were arriving on scene.
+At an expressway on-ramp, the driver lost control, rolled the vehicle onto its roof and slid to a halt in a ditch at the side of the road.
+Civilians removed the injured driver just as the first fire department units were arriving on scene.
 There was a small spill of fluids from the truck itself that were quickly contained by fire department personnel.
-The tank remained intact although it was almost completely dislodged from the truck chassis.
+The tank remained intact, although it was almost completely dislodged from the truck chassis.

 A local wrecker company was summoned by the police to recover the overturned truck.
-Rather than off-load the tanker, the tow truck operator decided to upright the loaded unit with a low angle, dual line pull off their heavy duty wrecker while fire department personnel stood by.
+Rather than off-load the tanker, the tow truck operators decided to upright the loaded unit with a low-angle, dual-line pull off their heavy-duty wrecker while fire department personnel stood by.
 In the process, one tow cable suddenly snapped in two and violently whipped around the scene, narrowly missing two tow truck company employees.
-The following images tell the story of what happened and the lessons learned.
+The images contained in this installment tell the story of what happened and the lessons learned.

-Photo 1 This is how first-due fire/rescue personnel found the scene upon their arrival.
-The injured driver was being pulled from the cab through the open door by motorists who had stopped at the crash scene.
+This is how first-due fire department personnel found the scene upon their arrival.
+Motorists who had stopped at the crash scene were pulling the injured driver from the cab through the open door.
 Note that the chassis of the 10-wheeler appears intact.

-Red Flag: The norm for this type of recovery is to pump-off the liquid, called off-loading, to minimize the possibility of a spill of any liquids into the nearby storm drain during vehicle recovery.
+Red Flag: The norm for this type of recovery is to pump off the liquid, called off-loading, to minimize the possibility of a spill of any liquids into a nearby storm drain during vehicle recovery.
 If nothing is leaking from the tank now, then nothing should be leaking from the tank once it is finally removed from the scene.

-Photo 2 A view from the rear shows the waste tank almost completely torn away from the chassis of the truck.
-The waste oil tank did not leak; only fluids from the truck itself had to be dealt with by fire/rescue personnel.
+A view from the rear shows the waste tank almost completely torn away from the chassis of the truck.
+The waste oil tank did not leak; only fluids from the truck itself had to be dealt with by the fire department.

-Photo 3 The heavy duty tow truck operators placed their 16-ton capacity unit at a 90-degree angle to the overturned truck.
+The heavy-duty tow truck operators placed their 16-ton capacity unit at a 90-degree angle to the overturned truck.
 They hooked one winch line high on the front axle and a second line to the rear tandem axle and began pulling the loaded tanker.
 This image was taken just as the second winch line was being placed in service.